 A headache accompanied by fever, nausea, shortness of breath, or vomiting, or unexpected symptoms of eyes, ears, nose, or throat, or a stiff neck

-A trip to the doctor can help eliminate discomfort.
-However, if you have the sudden onset of a headache that is almost incapacitating in its severity--and you've never had headaches close to something like this before or it's the first time you've really ever had severe headaches--you should go to the nearest Emergency Room, especially if you have other neurological symptoms, such as those mentioned above.
+A trip to the health care provider can help get rid of discomfort.
+However, if you have the sudden onset of a headache that is almost disabling in its severity — and you've never had headaches close to something like this before or it's the first time you've really ever had severe headaches — you should go to the nearest Emergency Room.
+This is especially true if you have other neurological symptoms, such as those mentioned above.